 |A situational damage ability, to take over Devourer Venom on stationary targets.|

 |A quick shadowstep.
 Beginner-friendly alternative, which can be used for a bit more survivability.|

 |Highest sustained healing.|

-This variant is meant for short-duration fights or bosses with short phases; without any Cantrip slotted, takeover .
-Take over on Ensolyss, or with if group DPS is not high enough not to run out of Initiative.
+This variant is meant for short-duration fights or bosses with short phases; without any Cantrip slotted, take Malicious Intent over One in the Chamber.
+Take Prepare Thousand Needles over Devourer Venom on Ensolyss, or Mercy with One in the Chamber if group DPS is not high enough not to run out of Initiative.

-All Damaging Venom Skills should be casted on the Mistlock Singularity:, and .
-On stationary bosses which can be manually activated, instead of precasting , you can instead go to the spawn location and precast .
-All you have to do then is to activate the Preperation when the boss becomes vulnerable, and cast it again as it will be off cooldown.
+All Damaging Venom Skills should be casted on the Mistlock Singularity: Skale Venom, Spider Venom and Devourer Venom.
+On stationary bosses which can be manually activated, instead of precasting Devourer Venom, you can instead go to the spawn location and precast Prepare Thousand Needles.
+All you have to do then is to activate the Preparation when the boss becomes vulnerable, and cast it again as it will be off cooldown.